Football at the Summer Olympics: Performances by countries

-Below are the 41 nations that have reached at least the semi-final stage in the Summer Olympics finals.
+Below are the 41 nations that have reached at least the semi-finals in the Summer Olympics finals.

 Women's tournament

 The women's tournament is contested between the full senior national teams, with no restrictions.
 One place is reserved for the host country.
-Of the remaining teams, as in World Cup contests a specific number of places are reserved for teams from each continental region; the European (UEFA) teams until 2020 are chosen from the most successful European teams in the previous year's World Cup; the UEFA Women's Nations League which its Finals is held in the same year as the Olympics will be used from 2024, while the other continental regions host their own qualifying tournaments in the build-up to the Olympics.
+Of the remaining teams, as in World Cup contests, a specific number of places are reserved for teams from each continental region; the European (UEFA) teams until 2020 are chosen from the most successful European teams in the previous year's World Cup; the UEFA Women's Nations League which its finals is held in the same year as the Olympics was used from 2024, while the other continental regions host their own qualifying tournaments in the build-up to the Olympics.